Laser therapy for pain relief

 - What if I’m not sure that laser therapy can help for my condition?

-Dr. Macdonald offers a complimentary 15-minute consultation to see if laser therapy is right for you.
-She’ll listen to your concerns, examine you, and discuss your treatment options with you.
+Dr. Macdonald and Dr. Peters offer a complimentary 15-minute consultation to see if laser therapy is right for you.
+Your doctor will listen to your concerns, examine you, and discuss your treatment options with you.
 Once you have all the information you need, then you can decide if you wish to embark on a series of treatments.
 Contact us to get started!

 - How do I get started?